Doist/ffs/ffs-sdk-backend/README.md

-# FFS frontend library
+# FFS backend SDK

-Library that runs in unsafe environments, such as clients.
-It fetches rule evaluations from the server.
+SDK that fetches feature flags from thes server and evaluates them locally, meant to run safe environments, such as backends.

 The workflow can be as simple as: